-- Pick Up at 11:30am-12:30pm during COVID-19 Crisis – Pick up hours are 5:30-7:30 PM at Ansche Chesed.
+- Pick Up at 12:00-1:00 PM during COVID-19 Crisis – Pick up hours are 5:30-7:30 PM at Ansche Chesed.
 Please do not come early unless you are a volunteer.
 We need the time to set up signs and supplies.
 Thank you for your understanding.

-- Bags Will be Provided, please DON’T bring bags – Don’t forget to bring BAGS!
+- Don’t forget to bring BAGS!
 We at Ansche Chesed CSA love our planet, and know you do too.
-(We still love our planet.)
+(Bring bags.
+We still love our planet.)

 Latest News from the Farm

 Who’s been watching the news about the Meat Packing plants?
 (All of us?)